Viewing the Stack

 When you change stack frames, all the tools in Wing that reference the current stack frame will be updated, and the current line of code at that stack frame is presented in an editor window.

-In Wing IDE Professional, the current stack frame is also used to control evaluation context in the Debug Probe and Watch tools.
+In Wing Pro, the current stack frame is also used to control evaluation context in the Debug Probe and Watch tools.

 To change the type of stack display, right-click on the Call Stack tool and select from the options for the display and positioning of the code line excerpted from the debug process.